Coffs Harbour - North

 Coffs Harbour - North has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that could impact the area.
-Notable projects include The Shoreline Luxury Retirement Living, Coffs Harbour Bypass, Ocean Parade Apartments, and CODA Apartments.
-Below is a list of those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects potentially influencing this region.
+Notable ones include The Shoreline Luxury Retirement Living, Coffs Harbour Bypass, Ocean Parade Apartments, and CODA Apartments.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.